packethost/network-helpers/routers/bird/README.md

 * A BGP enabled project and instance
 * An elastic IP configured on interface lo

-The former can be accomplished via the Packet client portal while the latter can be done via the following two commands:
+The former can be accomplished via the Packet client portal while the latter can be done via the following two commands (this applies to Ubuntu; network configuration will typically vary by distro):

 ```bash
 echo 'auto lo:0